quantifiedcode/python-anti-patterns/docs/maintainability/returning_more_than_one_variable_type_from_function_call.rst

 Function returns ``None`` upon unsatisfied precondition .......................................................

 In the module below, the function ``get_secret_code()`` returns a secret code when the module calling the function provides the correct password.
 If the password is incorrect, the function returns ``None``.
-This leads to hard-to-maintain code, because the caller will have check the type of the return value before proceeding.
+This leads to hard-to-maintain code, because the caller will have to check the type of the return value before proceeding.

 .. warning:: The code below is an example of an error.
 Using this code will create bugs in your programs!